 <h1>Hello, World!</h1>

-Additionally, JSX supports embedding JavaScript expressions directly within the markup using curly braces {}
+Additionally, JSX supports embedding JavaScript expressions directly within the markup using curly braces {}.
+This makes it easy to dynamically render data or conditionally display elements:

 return (